 Create a payment schedule for a Microsoft offer

-Enter the total value of the scheduled payments for this offer, excluding the initial charge.
-The duration appears based on your Billing term selection and cannot be changed from this section.
+Enter the total contract value of this offer.
+The duration appears based on your Billing term selection.

 Set a payment frequency for your buyer: